 “No, I don’t want to do that.
 Daria is a good friend—most of the time.
 She’s the kind of person who speaks her mind.
 I guess that’s why I liked her so much—she said the things I wasn’t allowed to say, and she could get away with it.
 Hanging out with her let me feel like I could do the same.”

 Celegorn snapped his fingers.
 “She could get away with it?
-Ah, she’s rich!”
+A ha!
+She’s rich!”

 “Kind of.
-She’s pretty lucky in a lot of ways, but she hasn’t always had an easy ride, either.
+She’s lucky in a lot of ways, but she hasn’t always had an easy ride, either.
 Telling the truth to people doesn’t earn you a lot of friends.
-But sometimes I don’t think Daria always tells the truth to herself.”
+But sometimes, I don’t think Daria always tells the truth to herself.”

 “How do you mean?”